 Section 17 of the bill amends s.
 327.50, F.S., relating to vessel safety regulations, equipment, and lighting requirements.
-The bill corrects an incorrect reference to clarify that FWC may exempt vessel owners and operators from current Coast Guard safety equipment requirements.
+The bill corrects an incorrect reference to clarify that the FWC may exempt vessel owners and operators from current Coast Guard safety equipment requirements.

 Section 26 of the bill amends s.
 705.103, F.S., relating to the procedures for abandoned or lost property, to conform with revisions from ch.
-2019-76 that take effect in 2023.
+2019-76, Laws of Florida, which take effect in 2023.

-Effective Date: Section 28
+Effective Date